dburrows/teachingApp/README.md

 ## Debugging

-This project is setup to run a debug mode using nodemon
+This project is setup to run a debug mode in VSCode using nodemon, just hit the start button in the 'Run and Debug' section.

 ## Docs